ANTI RAGGING POLICY FOR

 - Collective punishment: When the persons committing or abetting the crime of ragging are not identified, the Institution shall resort to collective punishment as a deterrent community pressure on the potential raggers.

-2009 on Curring the Menance of Ragging in Higher Educational Institutions
+UGC Regulations 2009 on Curing the Menace of Ragging in Higher Educational Institutions

 What Constitutes Ragging- Ragging constitutes one or more of any of the following acts